 Press ‘CTRL + U’ on any of your web page to see the title tag in its source code.
 Make sure that there is only one title tag on a page.
 What you write as your title tag is actually how the search engine determine what’ll be in SERPs.

 Many mentors and experts advise people to place your most important keywords as your tag, but beware!
 It’s not good to be too keyword-specific.
 Keep it natural.
 Just define what your website is all about and write it like a creative head.
 The more natural your tags are, the better will be its exposure to users.

-Meta description is more or less a piece of code that is placed in the header of a page.
-You have only one meta title in one page.
-With every title comes a description about the page.
+A meta description is more or less a piece of code that is placed in the header of a page.
+You have only one meta title on one page.
+With every title comes a description of the page.
 You can use this description to enlighten your web site visitors what your web page is all about descriptively.
 Your meta data can be seen in the search engine results and therefore they matter a lot.
 It is free advertising provided by Google.
 Your audience and prospects are going to read it before clicking on your link.

 Internal Links and Anchor Text

 An important basic is how internal links and anchor texts work.
 On any web page, you’ll have links to any content.
 This is what the code looks like for any link.

 This can go to a link on your site or a link to another website.
 Another important thing is that the content nested by this tag is the anchor text.
 In the example above, “This is a link to my website.” is the anchor text.
 The words in the anchor text are a very important thing that search engines pay attention to.
 It helps them figure out what that page is going to be about and they use it in their algorithm to understand what your entire site is about and what pages they should serve to their users.
 A lot of people used keyword-stuffing this to manipulate it.
 Remember to make the internal links and anchor text natural and usable.

 The “Nofollow” Attribute goes inside an anchor link: